 I had just finished a lengthy, relaxing stay on the Aeolian Islands where I booked a self-catered apartment and I was looking for a more luxurious hotel in Cefalu during the few remaining nights I was in Sicily.

 It needed to have that chilled, beachfront vibe going and I wanted to stay away from the main beach in Cefalu.
 I wasn’t keen on the hotels Cefalu offers in town as it would be just too busy for me.
 I wanted to be on Kalura beach but near Cefalu town.
-Hotel Kalura Cefalu Sicily did not disappoint.
-Ironically, I booked in June and just a few days before arrival – I lucked out in even getting a hotel in Cefalu.
+Hotel Kalura Cefalu Sicily did not disappoint, and ironically, I booked in June and just a few days before arrival – I lucked out in even getting a hotel in Cefalu.

 Review of Kalura Hotel Sicily

 The first thing you notice when you arrive is how lush the surroundings are.
 Hotel Kalura is among mature trees and well-manicured hedges and plants.
 It feels very calm and serene.
 When I first looked at the hotel from the outside, I was not that impressed.
 You find the main entrance, but from that side, you don’t see the sea.
 There was a long path leading away from the main door and I would have to explore what was beyond after check in.

 Parking and arrival at Hotel Kalura